 • contemplative aesthetics, especially as related to Coleridge

-• the 20th century saw a linguistic turn in philosophy, what might a contemplative turn involve?
+• the 20th century saw a linguistic turn in philosophy, what might a contemplative turn in 21st-century thought involve?

 • meaning, value, and mind-independent Ideas